 Karla Gilbert OAM was inducted into the Sport Australia Hall of Fame in 2005 as an Athlete Member for her contribution to the sport of surf life saving.

-Throughout her stunning career Karla won back to back world championships, 16 Australian gold medals, five world championship gold medals and won countless other surf life saving titles.
-These results show her dominance as the finest female surf life saving competitor at this time.
+Throughout her stunning career Gilbert won back-to-back world championships, 16 Australian and five World Championship gold medals, and countless other surf life saving titles.
+These results showed her dominance as the finest female surf life saving competitor of her time.

-Having won many state and national junior championships, Karla won at her first attempt in a professional Ironwoman event – which was also the first ever professional Ironwoman race in Australia in 1990.
-She was just 15 years of age and competed against older more experienced and established Ironwoman like champion Samantha O’Brien.
+In 1990, having already won many State and National Junior Championships, Gilbert won at her first attempt in a professional Iron-woman event – which was also the first ever professional Iron-woman race in Australia.
+She was just 15 years of age and competed against older more experienced and established Iron-women like reigning champion Samantha O’Brien.

-In 2000 Karla won four Uncle Toby’s races in a row to beat Trevor Hendy’s record of 17 race victories and took that total up to 23 race victories in Ironwoman series race wins.
+In 2000 she won four Uncle Toby’s races in a row to beat Trevor Hendy’s record of 17 race victories and took that total up to 23 race victories in Iron-woman series race wins.

-Karla retired from the sport that made her a national icon the same way she entered it – a prolific winner.
-The defining moment in an outstanding career spanning 21 years was when Karla crossed the line in her very last race – the final round of the 2003 Kelloggs series doubling as the Australian Ironwoman championships.
-Victory was not guaranteed – in fact Karla had not won an Australian Ironwoman championships since 1994 (although she had won many Ironwoman series events).
-Trailing after the board, Karla overtook club mate Penny Turner in the swim leg to take the lead and maintain it – claiming her most significant victory and ensuring she left the sport in the best possible way.
+Gilbert retired from the sport that made her a national icon the same way she entered it – a prolific winner.
+The defining moment in an outstanding 21-year career was when she crossed the line in her very last race – the final round of the 2003 Kelloggs series doubling as the Australian Iron-woman championships.
+Victory was not guaranteed – in fact she had not won an Australian Iron-woman championships since 1994 (although she had won many Iron-woman series events).
+Trailing after the board, Karla overtook club mate Penny Turner in the swim leg to take the lead and maintained it to claim her most significant victory, thus ensuring she left the sport in the best possible way.

-Through her involvement at the highest level Karla helped to raise public awareness of surf life saving in the community and created interest in the sport amongst members and non-members.
+Through her involvement at the highest level Gilbert helped to raise public awareness of surf life saving in the community and created interest in the sport amongst members and non-members.